When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Since the demand for bifacial solar panels is increasing, manufacturers are coming forward to produce these panels.

-It will be a little difficult to find the right installer for this specific type of solar panel.
-We hope to find the bifacial solar panels and their installers easier in the coming years.
+It will be a little tricky to find the right installer for this specific type of solar panel.
+We hope to see the bifacial solar panels and their installers easier in the coming years.

-Bifacial Solar Panels were designed for big industries which means they are designed only for commercial purposes.
+Bifacial Solar Panels were designed for big industries and are intended only for commercial purposes.

 The same panels can not be installed for residential use.
-Yes, you can now install bifacial solar panels for residential purposes by fulfilling certain criteria set by the installers under the law.
+Yes, you can now install bifacial solar panels for residential purposes by fulfilling specific criteria set by the installers under the law.

 Things to consider before installing Bifacial Solar Panels